 Strictly Come Dancing 2019: The line-up so far

-The number of celebrity contestants announced for this year’s Strictly Come Dancing is now at six.
+The number of celebrity contestants announced for this year’s Strictly Come Dancing is now at seven.

 Here is a rundown of who will be putting their best foot forward on the dance floor: